-Location of the counterparty Geographical area, region or province where the banks' counterparties have their registered headquarters or legal residence.
+Geographical area, region or province where the banks' Location of the counterparty counterparties have their registered headquarters or legal Location of the counterparty residence.
 Marginal discrepancies between the data coming from supervisory reports and Central Credit Register data are due to different data collection methods (see the section 'Implications of the legislative and regulatory differences between supervisory reports and Central Credit Register data').

-Margin available Positive difference between facilities granted and margin used.
+Margin availablePositive difference between facilities granted and margin used.
 The item is calculated for each transaction reported by each intermediary to the Central Credit Register, with no offsetting between transactions that show breaches of overdraft limits or intermediaries that report the same borrower.

-Margin used Financing receivables loans The amount of credit actually disbursed to a customer.
-A classification category of the Central Credit Register that includes transactions with no form of predetermined redemption.
+Margin used The amount of credit actually disbursed to a customer.

+Financing receivables loans A classification category of the Central Credit Register that includes transactions with no form of predetermined redemption.
 Such forms of financing are granted to allow customers other than banks and other intermediaries to obtain immediate access to credits that are not yet past-due and for which the reporting bank or other intermediary has control over the cash flows (this occurs when the bank acquires the credit, has an irrevocable collection order, and the credit is paid by standing order to the same bank).
 Besides the bank or other intermediary and the customer, a third-party debtor is involved in the transaction.
-This category comprises: - Advances on receivables connected to factoring, except for those involving future credits, - Advances on invoices, - Advances on invoices, - Other advances on bills and documents representing trade receivables, - Indirect financial and trade discounting, - Advances for exports, - Financing against debt assignments carried out pursuant to Article 1260 of the Italian Civil Code, - Loans secured by the pledge of salary or pension, and - Outright loan purchases.
-By convention, this category comprises bridge loans, even if granted by the same bank or other intermediary that approved the mortgage.
+This category comprises:

+- Advances on receivables connected to factoring, except for those involving future credits,